 Now you’ve done all the things you can think to do to properly prepare yourself for a weather situation!
 Good for you!
 In the vast majority of weddings, rain is about the most significant issue you may face.
 But if you happen to sadly fall into that itsy bitsy teeny tiny little percent of weddings that must deal with a hurricane or natural disaster, here’s what you need to do –

-With events, we start considering the effects of weather early in the planning process.
+With wedding travel, we start considering the effects of weather early in the planning process.
 Remember that you always need a Plan B and often a Plan C and a Plan D!
 If you get to the point in your wedding where a cancellation is imminent, here is what you should do –

 A wedding has so many components and if you are also personally affected with the crisis of a weather-related scenario you will need to enlist supportive help.
 Ideally, get the help of someone that is not in the same situation as you – if you have a wedding planner or a destination wedding travel agent (like us here at Yellow Umbrella Events), this is your person!
 It’s most likely that we (you and our staff) have been following the weather situation closely and have already put some preliminary plans into place.
 If you are not one of our clients, connect with a friend or family member outside of the affected area and have them jump in to help you make decisions and start emailing and/or making calls.
 During the hurricane in Texas in the Summer of 2018, our team helped local event planners by taking on some of their client calls and reaching out to venues that were affected that had upcoming weddings.
 Even event vendors need a helping hand sometimes.
 It’s okay to ask for help!